-The Faculty of Islamic Studies & Arabic Language (FIA) was established in 2015.
-It consists of two departments namely department of Islamic Studies and department of Arabic Language.
-The Faculty of Islamic Studies & Arabic Language offers undergraduate programs in general and Special degrees in Islamic Studies & Arabic Language.
+The Faculty of Islamic Studies & Arabic Language (FIA) was established in 2005.
+It consists of two departments and a unit namely Department of Islamic Studies, Department of Arabic Language and Interdisciplinary Unit.
+The Faculty of Islamic Studies & Arabic Language offers undergraduate programs in general and special degrees in Islamic Studies & Arabic Language.